How to Be a Bacon Expert

-Think you know bacon?
-Check out the following dozen facts about one of the country’s favorite parts of the pig, and see what you can learn!
+So you think you know bacon?
+Check out the following dozen facts about bacon, and see what you can learn!

 - Pork was being salted and preserved as early as 1500 BC—by the Chinese!